f1337/f1337.github.io/scratchpad/practice-groups.md

 ## Attributes

 - A volunteer, [cooperative effort](https://en.wikipedia.org/wiki/Cooperative) to align and share specialized expertise.
-- Cr
-- Ephemeral by nature, and design.
-Some may be long-lasting, some may be very short lived.
+- Persistent by nature, and design.
 - Cross-team, but discipline-specific.
+- Not guilds.
+The word guild is overloaded with ancient connotations.
+Also we're not cargo-culting.
-- Co-ops may do the work to accomplish a goal themselves (as time/commitments permit), and/or propose projects to leadership for prioritization.
+- Practice groups may do the work to accomplish a goal themselves (as time/commitments permit), and/or propose projects to leadership for prioritization.

 ## Example practices